Shelterbelt Builders

 CLIENT: Golden Gate National Parks Conservancy

 In line with protecting these threatened resources, Shelterbelt was contracted in 2006 by the Golden Gate National Parks Conservancy and the National Park Service to control the invasive purple pampas grass (Cortaderia jubata) along the rocky coastal faces of the Headlands, starting from the Golden Gate Bridge heading north to just south of Stinson Beach.
-Given the inaccessibility of much of the work area, almost no previous control work had ever been attempted.
-Shelterbelt partnered with the Skala Inc (an industrial rope access firm) to access the steep rock faces above the Pacific Ocean where many of the pampas grass were established.
-While the entire site required off-trail hikes for access, many of the treatment zones necessitated that crews rappel down cliff faces to reach the plants where they were ultimately treated with herbicides.
+Given the inaccessibility of much of the work area, almost no previous control work had been attempted.
+Shelterbelt partnered with Skala Inc. (an industrial rope access firm) to access the steep rock faces above the Pacific Ocean where many of the pampas grass were established.
+While the entire site requires off-trail hikes for access, many of the treatment zones necessitate that crews rappel down cliff faces to reach the plants and treat with herbicides.
+Shelterbelt has continued to work with the client annually to treat new areas and provide maintenance treatments of new seedlings on these cliffs.

-Shelterbelt Builders, INC. © 2012 All Rights Reserved.
+Shelterbelt Builders INC. © 2019 All Rights Reserved.
 SITE MAP